Research

 Publications

-(Click the title for abstract)
+(Click the title for the abstract)

 Populism and Inequality: Does Reality Match the Populist Rhetoric?
 Journal of Economic Behavior & Organization, Volume 207, March 2023, 1-17